coezbek/Switcheroo/README.md

 - [x] Feat: Support for middle click to close windows - https://github.com/kvakulo/Switcheroo/issues/166
 - [ ] Dark mode/theme support.
 - [ ] Build of tagged releases doesn't properly show the changelog in the release notes.
+- [x] Add Alt+E shortcut to open a new explorer window.

 ## Forks